-vou\woman

-Initiatives that encourage collaboration and the development of female talent

 Development programme, designed for women with high potential at the "Escuela de Organización Industrial" (EOI.).

-In 2020, 9 women participated, bringing the total to 76 women from the different business areas since 2015.

-Proyecta Promociona, specialises in preparing women to access senior management positions and boards of directors (CEOE-ESADE).
+In 2020, 9 women participated, bringing the total to 76 women from the different business areas since 2015. vou_woman Initiatives that encourage collaboration and the development of Provecta Promociona, specialises in preparing women to access senior management positions and boards of directors (CEOE-ESADE).
 In 2020, 2 women participated and a total of 16 since 2014.